sortegam/micro-starter-kit/README.md

 ## µStarter-Kit Sass Starter based on SvelteKit

 ```
-⚠️ This is a BETA under active development.
+⚠️ This is a BETA.
 Some feature might not work properly.

 Feel free to reach me out (X - @sortegam) if you use this Starter Kit on your project.
 I would be happy to know about it :)
 ```